("Limerick Leaders" account of the Marathon

 Club.

-at the word "go, from Mr. Matthew O'Brien of Athlunkard Boat Club the boats picked up great speed.
-There
+word "go, from Mr. Matthew O'Brien of Athlunkard Boat Club the boats picked up great speed.
+There was a great

-was a great "set to" then as all were anxious to reach the Abbey River in the lead.
-Mick Hayes and crew set
+"set to" then as all were anxious to reach the Abbey River in the lead.
+Mick Hayes and crew set a rapid pace

 and trying to make up the leeway.
 There was a traffic jam on O'Dwyer Bridge, the road being blocked by spectators.

-approaching the rough water and rapids, the contestants could be seen changing positions in preparation for the assault on
+and, approaching the rough water and rapids, the contestants could be seen changing positions in preparation for the assault

 and they were soon joined by Sheehan, Kinsella and Lysaght and both crews took possession